vecocoin/veco-lightwallet/README.md

 ## Introduction

-The Veco Lightwallet Client is a streamlined, user-friendly wallet designed for individuals seeking to engage with the Veco blockchain without the complexity of running a full node.
+The Veco Lightwallet Client is a streamlined, user-friendly GUI wallet designed for individuals seeking to engage with the Veco blockchain without the complexity of running a full node.
 It empowers users to easily create, import, and export Veco addresses, as well as perform transactions securely through a TSL-encrypted stunnel connection.

 ## Features